SamuelMarti22/Metroverso/README.md

    http://localhost:8000/admin/
    ```

-   Log in with your superuser credentials.
+   Log in with the superuser credentials you created.